-These added features make number one ranking far less lucrative than it once was, and in some cases, obsolete.
+These added features make ranking number one far less lucrative than it once was, and in some cases, obsolete.

-That’s why SERP overview is so important.
+That’s why the SERP overview is so important.
 It can save you the trouble of creating a keyword-optimized article that ranks but brings you little traffic, and no sales.

 2. Link Miner – Digging for Gold Ten Miles Deep

 “I dug for gold ten miles deep, so it was much harder for anyone else to…”; “To do that, they’d have to out-dig me, and very few people are willing to do that because…”

 If you don’t know where these quotes come from, you need to read more of Steve Pavlina, but first things first.